bbauska/TUMx-DWAPNx/README.md

 Then, with the help of JavaScript, we will create the backend server and get the data from there.

-So, let\'s take a look at the code you were provided before.
+So, let&apos;s take a look at the code you were provided before.
 In the views folder of the app,

 you can find four files.